bearpelican/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The training.ipynb file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of the NVIDIA architecture that was suggested to us. (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)

+5 Convolutional layers with 5x5 filters, 3x3 filters, and depths ranging from 24-64.
+4 Dense layers with sizes 100, 50, 10, 1.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (cells 7), and the data is normalized in the model using a Keras lambda layer (cells 7).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (cell 7).

+The model also has several batch normalization layers to speed up training and potentially reduce overfitting (cell 7)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets (80/20 split) to ensure that the model was not overfitting (cell 9).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with a learning rate of .001 (cell 7).
+The learning rate was decreased manually after the first run (cell 11 and 12).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of the sample data given to us, center lane driving, and recordings of tricky turns.

 For details about how I created the training data, see the next section.